Cryptography Is Not Enough: Relay Attacks on Authenticated GNSS Signals: Related Work

 \section{Related Work}

-Contrary to popular belief, crypotgraphic solutions are not always enough to safeguard a system.
+Contrary to popular belief, cryptographic solutions are not always enough to safeguard a system.
 Especially, satellite navigation systems that rely on one-way communications.
 Several researchers in the past have demonstrated the ineffectiveness of cryptographic solutions.
 The works that comes closest to our proposed attack are~\cite{humphreys2013detection,lenhart2021relay}. \cite{lenhart2021relay} demonstrated the feasibility of the relay attack on large distances.

 In~\cite{humphreys2013detection}, the authors introduced the spreading code estimation replay (SCER) attacks where they statistically estimate the current bit at the time of transmission based on the previously received samples.
 However, the proposed attacks have limitations in terms of locations that the attacker can spoof.
 Moreover, this attack also has limitations in terms of the complexity of estimating parameters like chip length and power level.
 This work was followed by~\cite{caparra2014improving},where the authors worked on system parameters to have a more effective SCER attack.
 They also proposed a countermeasure against SCER attack based on the assumption that the deployed strategy by the attacker is known to the victim receiver.

 Authors in~\cite{papadimitratos2008protection} describe the threat landscape for cryptographically secure and unsecure GNSS signal.
 They also provide basic countermeasure to prevent such attacks.
 In \cite{zhang2019effects} the authors demonstrated that the GNSS authentication techniques are vulnerable to distance decreasing attacks.
 Their proposed attack is focused on misleading the secure ranging and distance-bounding.
 Works like~\cite{fernandez2016galileo,shang2020flexible} discuss various approaches to execute replay attacks against cryptographically secured GNSS signal. \cite{papadimitratos2008protection} studied the GNSS vulnerability to replay attacks.
 They evaluate the feasibility and effectiveness of replay/relay attacks against cryptographically secured GNSS.
 Researchers have also explored various application layer attacks on GPS receiver software like~\cite{nighswander2012gps}, where the authors have used malicious GPS measurements and navigation message contents to exploit software bugs.